masasakano/range_extd/.github/README.md

 should be invalid?
 Or, the positive infinity should be interpreted as the index for "`z`" in this case, or else?

-Conceptually, the former interpretation is more convenient.
+Conceptually, the inclusive interpretation is more convenient.
 Indeed, [Rangeary](https://rubygems.org/gems/rangeary) uses `RangeExtd` in such a way, that is, the negation of the Range is actively used for logical operations of Arrays of Ranges.
 However, you cannot force each application to accept the definition.
-Also, you should note that if you allow this type of flexibility, a conceptual difference between the infinite boundary and undefined boundary is blurred.

 In summary, **undefined** boundaries are undefined by definition and their interpretations are up to each application, whereas positive or negative